-It’s a serious condition that can possibly lead to sudden cardiac death, even in young people.
-But AHN is prepared to diagnose and treat hypertrophic cardiomyopathy patients, giving them the ability to lead a normal life.
+AHN is prepared to diagnose and treat people with hypertrophic cardiomyopathy, giving them the ability to lead a normal life once again.

-While many HCM patients experience no symptoms from this thickening of the heart muscle, others may experience any of the following:
+While many HCM patients do not experience any symptoms from this thickening of the heart muscle, others may experience one or more of the following:

-The most common way to diagnose HCM is through an echocardiogram.
-This is a noninvasive, painless test that uses sound waves to produce a picture of the various chambers of your heart and evaluate how well it’s functioning.
+The most common way to diagnose HCM is through an echocardiogram (also known as an “echo” or “TTE”), which is an ultrasound of the heart.
+This is a noninvasive, painless imaging test that uses sound waves to generate a picture of your heart and valves to determine how efficiently they are working.

-If medication alone isn’t enough to fully treat your condition, AHN surgeons are experienced at performing procedures that can thin your heart’s walls.
-They can also implant small devices that monitor your heart’s rhythm and bring it under control if a life-threatening arrhythmia occurs.
+If medication alone isn’t enough to fully treat your condition, AHN provides dedicated care with our surgeon and interventional cardiologists who are experienced at performing procedures that can thin your heart’s walls.
+AHN electrophysiologists can also implant small devices called defibrillators (also known as ICDs) that monitor your heart’s rhythm and can immediately recognize and treat a life-threatening rhythm if one were to occur.